Guiding Principles

 Upon completion of the program of legal education, Cornell Law School graduates will:

-• Possess knowledge of the substantive and procedural law required for effective participation in the legalprofession.
+• Possess knowledge of the substantive and procedural law required for effective participation in the legal profession.
 Graduates will be able to:

 • Identify and describe legal terms, concepts, theories, rules, and principles.